esphome/esphome-docs/components/sensor/udp.rst

     :description: Instructions for setting up a UDP sensor.
     :image: udp.svg

-The ``udp`` sensor platform allows you to receive numeric sensor data directly from another device.
+The ``udp`` sensor platform allows you to receive numeric sensor data directly from another ESPHome node.

 .. code-block:: yaml